Endeavor Bay, Tawila Island, Egypt

 The air quality follows suit.
 Cairo is home to more than 4,500,000 cars (!), the majority of which are more than ten years old, and none of which are controlled by meaningful emission standards.
 Similarly, lead and copper smelters, and other unregulated industries, belch gases into the air.
 There is no real wind or rain to blow any of this stuff away, so it stagnates.

 One can get used to this, right?
 Well, not really.
 We read one report that estimated that as many 25,000 people die in Cairo each year from air-pollution-related respiratory illness.
+That’s about 70 people per day.

-Some places, such as Port Ghalib, were comparatively clean, but this was the exception, and probably related to the fact that there were three workers for every guest at the under-populated resort.
+Some places, such as Port Ghalib, were comparatively clean, but this was the exception, and probably related to the fact that there are three workers for every guest at the under-populated resort.
 But as soon as you departed the resort itself and moved off into the dessert, you found the landscape awash in garbage, with each road-side scrub decorated with its own plastic bag collected from the wind.
 Some unlucky bushes had two or three bags.
 We’d seen the same thing in Sudan.

 (Something needs to be done about plastic bags.
-When you buy something at a local convenience store – a piece of fruit, an ice cream, a can of ice tea – the local proprietors typically tuck it into a plastic bag or two.
+When you buy something at a local convenience store – a piece of fruit, an ice cream, a can of ice tea – the local proprietors typically tuck it into a plastic bag.
+Or two.
 What can one expect but that, with so much synthetic wrapping being given away at no cost, a good amount ends up blowing around the city streets and surrounding desert.)

 The bases of the pyramids are level, today, to 2 centimeters, and that difference may well be related to a shifting earth rather than a shifting pyramid.
 Each of the sides of the Great Pyramid is 230 meters in length, and they are identical to a tolerance of less than one centimeter.
 This was done without lasers or telescopic tools.
 Today, even using modern measuring standards, there is some argument that the differences in length are actually undetectable.
+That is just plain incredible.

 And if the pyramids look awesome now, at the time of completion they were even more stunning.
 The step-like blocks that make up the sides that we see today were originally covered with a limestone casing, still partially visible in places, so that pyramids would have sparkled the bright white of the U.S. Capitol or the Washington Monument.
 And most were topped by capstones, some made of gold, that would have gleamed in the sun or moonlight.
 They must have been something to behold.